 Origin: The 12 southern constellations of Keyser and de Houtman

 One of the 12 southern constellations devised by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman at the end of the 16th century.
 It represents the South American bird with a huge bill.

-None of the stars of Tucana are named, and there are no legends associated with it.
+None of the stars of Tucana is named, and there are no legends associated with it.

-Tucana, holding in its beak a branch with a berry, as seen in the Uranographia star atlas of Johann Bode (1801).
-Behind its tail lies Nubecula Minor, the Small Magellanic Cloud (just visible at the lower right edge of the image), which is now part of the constellation.
+Tucana, holding in its beak a branch with a berry, as seen on Chart XX of the Uranographia star atlas of Johann Bode (1801).
+Behind its tail lies Nubecula Minor, the Small Magellanic Cloud (just visible at the lower right edge of the image), which is within the constellation’s modern borders.

 © Ian Ridpath.
 All rights reserved